Will I Lose Everything That I Own in a Bankruptcy?

 No. This is a popular bankruptcy myth.
 In most cases, you can keep major secured items like your home and car pursuant to federal or state bankruptcy exemption (or asset protection) laws as long as you meet certain equity requirements and continue to pay the mortgage and car loan.

 Generally, you can also keep all personal property that you own like clothing, household goods, furnishings, jewelry, bank accounts, pensions, 401(k) plans, etc., pursuant to these same exemption laws.
-At Michael W. Reeds, P.C., we can answer your questions about Chapter 7 bankruptcy and Michigan's exemptions laws.
+At William W. Fischer, P.C., we can answer your questions about Chapter 7 bankruptcy and Michigan's exemptions laws.

 What Does a Chapter 7 Bankruptcy Do?

 A Chapter 7 bankruptcy will get rid of most types of unsecured debt like credit cards, hospital bills, deficiency balances owed on repossessed cars, general consumer bills, lawsuits, garnishments, old utility bills and much more.
 Conversely , Chapter 7 generally will not eliminate student loans, child support payments, recent income taxes and certain other special types of debt.

 No. Immediately after filing bankruptcy, you can start to take steps to rebuild good credit.
 Although most of your debts will have been eliminated, if you make timely payments on any remaining debts such as your mortgage, rent, auto loan, day care services, utilities, etc., you will rebuild your credit rather quickly.
 Furthermore, your credit score is based largely upon your income-to-debt ratio.
 If you eliminate all or a large portion of your debt through Chapter 7, your income-to-debt ratio will improve.